ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 3. Click the **Git** card under the heading **CODE** to open your repository, where you can view source code and clone your project.

-If a toolchain is not enabled, you can access your code by downloading the source directly from the App Service.
+If a toolchain isn’t enabled, you can access your code by downloading the source directly from the Project Details view.

 1. Select your project in the **Projects** page.

 2. Click **Download Code** to download your project archive.

-## Begin working on your app
+## Step 4: Begin working on your app
 {: #code}

 Begin working with your downloaded project:

 1. Expand the archived file.

-2. Navigate to the new project directory.
+2. Import the project to your IDE.

+3. Modify the code.

-3. Use the {{site.data.keyword.dev_cli_notm}} to proceed.
+4. Use the {{site.data.keyword.dev_cli_notm}} to build and run your code locally.

-## Build and run the app locally
+## Step 5: Build and run the app locally
 {: #build-run}

 Add your own code, build, and run the project.
 You can run the application locally on your host system if you install the necessary build tools, or by using the available container support in the {{site.data.keyword.dev_cli_notm}}.